 For hiring managers and recruiters, they're a way to quickly conduct first-round interviews, save on transportation costs, and get the interview process started much faster than scheduling in-person interviews.

 For some positions, the entire process may be handled virtually, while others may have a combination of video and in-person interviews.

 Your interview may be a live video chat with a hiring manager or recruiter, or you may be invited to participate in an on-demand interview.
 With an on-demand interview, you will record your responses to a series of interview questions for the hiring manager to review at a later time.

 Tips for a Successful Video Job Interview

-The key to a successful video interview is to practice beforehand, so that you avoid technology problems and feel confident with the process.
+The key to a successful video interview is to practice beforehand, so that you avoid technical problems and feel confident with the process.

-- If you'll be using your own equipment, do a trial run a day or two before the interview.
+- Do a trial run a day or two before the interview.

-- Set up your camera and any headset or microphone as if you were going to do the actual interview.
+- Check your webcam and any headset or microphone as if you were going to do the actual interview.
 If possible, use the same video technology that you'll be using during the actual interview.
-That way, you won't have any last minute installation issues or password problems right before your interview.
+That way, you won't have any last-minute installation issues or password problems right before your interview.

 - Your camera should be at eye level (not above or below).
 A poorly placed camera can result in unflattering double chins or weird shadows.
 Check to make sure your sound equipment works properly.